See Hup Seng

 Revenue From Continuing Operations

-Gross Profit and Gross Profit Margin
+Gross Profit and Gross Profit Margin ("GPM")

 Gross Profit From Continuing Operations

-E&C segment
+EC segment

 CP segment

-For 1H23, gross profit improved from S$0.6 million to S$1.7 million was driven by both EPC works being carried out and higher inverter sales during the period.
-The gross margin increased slightly from 13.7% in 1H22 to 15.4% in 1H23.
+The SE segment gross profit improved in 2H2024 from S$1.2 million in 2H2023 to S$2.7 million in 2H2024 driven by increase in number of EPC works being carried out and higher inverter sales during the period.
+The gross profit margin also improved from 15.4% in FY2023 to 20.8% in FY2024.

 Other Income